Osas-Uwu/alx-higher_level_programming/0x15-javascript-web_jquery/README.md

     <script type="text/javascript" src="8-script.js"></script>
   </body>
 </html>
 guillaume@ubuntu:~/0x15$
 Repo:

 GitHub repository: alx-higher_level_programming
 Directory: 0x15-javascript-web_jquery
 File: 8-script.js
- Done?
-Help

 9. Say Hello!
 mandatory
 Write a JavaScript script that fetches from https://fourtonfish.com/hellosalut/?lang=fr and displays the value of hello from that fetch in the HTML tag DIV#hello.

-The translation of "hello" must be displayed in the HTML tag DIV#hello You can't use document.querySelector to select the HTML tag You must use the JQuery API
+The translation of “hello” must be displayed in the HTML tag DIV#hello You can’t use document.querySelector to select the HTML tag You must use the JQuery API
 Your script must work when it is imported from the <head> tag Please test with this HTML file in your browser:

 guillaume@ubuntu:~/0x15$ cat 9-main.html
 <!DOCTYPE html>
 <html lang="en">
   <head>